esurovtsev/takeaway-game/README.md

 - **Game** - a process of passing and transforming *Result* between two players until *Result* becomes 1.
 In this case *Game* finishes and the *Player* who reached 1 considered as a winning player.
-- **Player** - a domain entity representing player's knowledge about how to play and some logic for making game's moves (see ```com.takeaway.technicaltask.game.domain.Player```)
+- **Player** - a domain entity representing player's knowledge about how to play and logic for making game's moves (see ```com.takeaway.technicaltask.game.domain.Player```)
 - **Move** - a simple Value Object which keeps information about current move (see ```com.takeaway.technicaltask.game.domain.Move```) in the *Game*.
-- **Result** - Current result of the *Game* at a specific time.
+- **Result** - Current result of the *Game* at a certain time.
 Result is a whole number and is part of *Move* and *GameEvent*.
 - **Added** - A value (-1, 0 or +1) applied by last *Player* to the *Result* on every *Move* based on rules of the *Game*.
 Probably better term could be move or step but for keeping consistency with the test task description. *Added* is part